GrayXcode/cd0037-API-Development-and-Documentation-project/frontend/README.md

 `GET '/categories/${id}/questions'`

-- Fetches questions for a cateogry specified by id request argument
+- Fetches questions for a category specified by id request argument
 - Request Arguments: `id` - integer
 - Returns: An object with questions for the specified category, total questions, and current category string